 A little about us

 Physicists and Astronomers join our department because of the collaborative opportunities, interdisciplinary research labs, academic reputation, and beautiful surroundings - among other benefits.
 We invite you to learn about our research opportunities and programmatic offerings so you can decide if our program is right for you.
 To that end, we are here to answer any questions you may have about the program, the application, or life in Salt Lake City.
-Before applying, carefully review the detailed instructions on How to Apply and Application Checklist, located above.
-After reading those sections, you can find more information under Frequently Asked Questions or by contacting us directly.
+Before applying, carefully review the detailed instructions on How to Apply and Application Guidance, using the above menu or sidebar.
+After reading those sections, you can find more information under Frequently Asked Questions.

-All materials must be submitted through the ApplyYourself portal no later than midnight MDT January 15, 2023.
-Incomplete applications, including those without 3 letters of recommendation, will not be considered.
+All materials must be submitted through the ApplyYourself portal no later than midnight EST January 15, 2023.
+Incomplete applications will not be considered.
+Requirements can be found on the How to Apply page.
+Please carefully review the requirements and instructions before emailing the admission team.

 The University of Utah is fully committed to policies of nondiscrimination and equal opportunity, and vigorously pursues affirmative action in all programs, activities, and employment with regard to race, color, national origin, sex, age, and status as a handicapped individual.